The History of Freediving

 The Ama Divers in Japan

 Ama traditionally dived wearing only a white loincloth.
-White colour was used because of a belief that it can ward off the sharks, the main danger for this very specific trade.
-Even with all modern contraptions to make the dive easier, longer, and more comfortable, Ama still sticks to their roots and dive without air tanks and scuba gear, which makes them true adepts of freediving culture.
+The color was chosen because it was believed to ward off sharks, the main danger for this very specific trade.
+Even with all the modern contraptions to make the dive easier, longer, and more comfortable, Ama still sticks to its roots and dives without air tanks and scuba gear, which makes it a true adept of freediving culture.

 The Haenyeo Divers in Korea